lichengunc/refer/README.md

 ## Note
 We are doing some further cleaning on refcoco+, thus this dataset may change in the future.
-We will also release refcelf split by UC Berkeley in the future.

 ## Cite
 If you used the following three datasets RefClef, RefCOCO and RefCOCO+, please consider cite our EMNLP2014 paper; if you want to compare with our recent results, please check our ECCV2016 paper.